Places

 Shinjuku·¥

-Don't MissGreat vinyl being played and the best coffee in Shinjuku.
+Don't MissGreat vinyl being played and our favorite coffee in Shinjuku.

 Verified by Max (lived in Tokyo 6 months)